-Pro Tip: Use older eggs so they’re easier to peel.
+Try using older eggs for this recipe so they're easier to peel.

-Finish this recipe by garnishing each serving with paprika.
+Sprinkle with paprika.
+Finish the best potato salad recipe by garnishing each serving with paprika.

 Refrigerator: Store in an airtight container for up to five days.

-Freezer: I do not recommend freezing Creamy Deviled Egg Potato Salad.
-This could dramatically change the texture and the dressing won’t be as creamy.
+Freezer: I do not recommend freezing this recipe.
+It could dramatically change the texture and the dressing won't be as creamy.

 Creamy Deviled Egg Potato Salad